Fréjus: History

 The origins of Frejus probably lie with the Celto-Ligurian people who settled around the natural harbour of Aegytna.
 The remains of a defensive wall are still visible on Mont Auriasque and Cap Capelin.
 The Phocaeans of Marseille later established an outpost on the site.

 Foundation

-Frejus was strategically situated at an important crossroads formed by the Via Julia Augusta (which ran between Italy and the Rhône) and the Via Domitia.
-Although there are only few traces of a settlement at that time, it is known that the poet Cornelius Gallus was born there in 67 BC.
+Frejus was strategically situated at an important crossroads formed by the Via Julia Augusta, which ran between Italy and the Rhône, and the Via Domitia.
+Tacitus called its port claustra maris, gateway to the sea.
+It is thought that the poet Cornelius Gallus was born there in 67 BC, though there are few traces of a settlement at that time.

-Julius Caesar wanted to supplant Massalia and he founded the city as Forum Julii meaning 'market of Julius'.
-Tacitus also named its port claustra maris (gateway to sea).

-The exact date of the founding of Forum Julii is uncertain, but it was certainly before 43 BC since it appears in the correspondence between Plancus and Cicero and 49 BC is most likely.
+Julius Caesar, wanting to counter the regional power of Massalia (present-day Marseille), which had sided with Pompeius against him in the civil war, refounded the city as Forum Julii, 'the forum of Julius', as a base of support in the region.
+The date is unclear but must be before 43 BC, when it appears in the correspondence between Plancus and Cicero.
+49 BC is most likely.